hammerjs/hammer.js/README.md

 # Full rewrite of Hammer.JS.

-lighter, smaller and more open, better events, grunt, and custom gestures possible.
+Lighter, smaller and more open, better events, grunt, and custom gestures possible.

+It needs some testing on Windows8 with touch/mouse.
+I've added support for it, but am not able to test it...

 ## Todo